3Tamao3/DBD-AFK-LEGION-FARMING/README.md

 (The script could also work for Trapper or HillBilly but wont farm you that much Bloodpoints.
 If you are a beginner in DBD use the script with HillBilly until you can buy Legion with the Shards you farmed with the script.)

-Contact me for ideas or issues Discord: Tamao#1430

 The script works only on 1920x1080 res. cuz of the fixed coordinates.